danieljcoh/ML-AI-Data/README.md

 The ability to separate good, mediocre, and poor quality data.
 A crucial skill for data literacy.
 Data-driven conclusions are only as **strong, robust**, and **well-supported** as the data behind them.

+### Garbage in, garbage out
+The quality of the predictions made during a predictive analysis is deeply dependent on the quality of the data used to generate the predictions.

+For example, if a model is trained with mislabeled data, it will produce inaccurate predictions no matter how good the actual algorithm is.
+This is commonly referred to as, “garbage in, garbage out.”

+### Addressing Bias
+Bias in data collection leads to poorer quality data.
+Recognizing bias in data is a crucial data literacy skill.
+Some key questions about bias include:
+“Who made the data?”
+“Who participated in the data?”
+“Who is left out of the data?”

+### What are Statistics?
+Statistics helps to measure whether an event happens by chance or by a systemic factor or factors.